leemthai/zone-sniper/docs/zones/key zones.md

 # Target zone should be represented with a circle (the sniper target zone)
 Cooolllll!!!!!!!!!!!!!!!!!!

+# Notes
+Stop re-running trading model just to produce coverage stats Do this after styles

 # WebGL isn't supported in WASM Version
 What is that all about?
 Has it stopped running for some reason?